fehernandez12/auth-server-spring/README.md

 * [Declarative REST calls with Spring Cloud OpenFeign sample](https://github.com/spring-cloud-samples/feign-eureka)

 ### Docker Compose support
-This project contains a Docker Compose file named `compose.yaml`.
+This project contains a Docker Compose file.
 In this file, the following services have been defined:

 * postgres: [`postgres:latest`](https://hub.docker.com/_/postgres)